the aesthetic is proletarianized

 Optimism becomes cruel under conditions of what Lacan called a pressurized surplus enjoying.
 This is a form of enjoyment that is anxious and hot, an enjoyment looking desperately, and uneasily, for relief.
 Under conditions of cruel optimism the subject is only given another surplus to resolve its state of agitated enjoyment.
 The only relief for this excessive enjoyment is…more enjoyment.

-It is sometimes a mystery to me why Lacan says the discourse of the capitalist does not require castration, but in the case of cruel optimism this becomes apparent: the superego demand to enjoy only offers… more enjoyment.
-Maybe the queer theory people are right: we must turn to those affects that are not permissible under such conditions of cruel optimism.
-We must turn to the affects that enact singular castration on the subject.
-They wouldn’t say that, but maybe we should.
+It is sometimes a mystery to me why Lacan says the discourse of the capitalist does not require castration, but in the case of cruel optimism it becomes apparent: the superego demand to enjoy only offers…more enjoyment.
+Maybe the queer theorists are right: we must turn to those affects that are not permissible under such conditions of cruel optimism.

-If the situation does not provide a true support, a true S1, then the subject can take it upon itself to disrupt the situation.
+A subject who enjoys but is not provided a solution for remediating their unease, the subject takes it upon themselves to disrupt the situation.
 But acephalous protest is not a praxis.

 Rousseau: “I never meditate, I never dream better than when I forget myself.”